 Additionally, the District continues to refine and expand the application of the cost recovery model originally developed in 2013.
-This model identifies the percent of each program's cost to be funded by support from taxes, if any, and patron fees for all programs offered throughout the District.
+This model identifies the operational costs funded by support from taxes, if any, and patron fees for all programs offered throughout the District.
 This model has provided a basis for improved budgeting and financial analysis of existing programs, strategic addition of new programs, and elimination of programs not meeting financial and service objectives.
 The District also puts significant efforts toward identifying new alternative revenues, such as sponsorships, endowments, and naming rights.